 What is mental health?

-In many ways, mental health and physical health have a lot in common.
+Mental health and physical health have a lot in common.
 While physical health is about the state of our physiological wellbeing, mental health is about the state of our psychological and emotional wellbeing.
 Both are important, and we need to take active care of both.

-Having good mental health means being able to think, feel and behave in generally helpful ways.
+Having good mental health means being able to think, feel and behave in helpful ways.
 We all have ‘off’ days when we might feel sad, anxious and find life difficult.
 Times like this are perfectly normal, especially in response to challenges in life.
 However, if you find that your thoughts, feelings and reactions are making life hard, possibly even unbearable, you might be going through a period of poor mental health.

 Mental health problems are common.
 Around one in four people will be affected by mental health difficulties in any given year.
 They can happen to anyone, of any age and walk of life.
 They are also more common when we are under stress and at times of crisis, such as the COVID-19 pandemic.